AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 Note, however, that the solver behaviour is the same regardless of which functions you use to set the coefficients.
-These functions solely copy the constant value(s) to a MultiFab internal to ``MLMG`` and there is no effect on the behavior of the multigrid iterations.
+These functions solely copy the constant value(s) to a MultiFab internal to ``MLMG`` and so no appreciable efficiency gains can be expected.

 For :cpp:`MLNodeLaplacian`,
 one can set a variable :cpp:`sigma` with the member function